Oxfam promotes environmental sustainability throughout our work.

 Our annual Environmental Sustainability Programme outlines our goals and activities for the year.
 Our performance is independently monitored to ensure we are meeting its objectives.

-The Environmental Sustainability Programme is guided by our policy principles, as found below, which apply to all activities undertaken by Oxfam NZ.
+The Environmental Sustainability Programme is guided by our policy principles, as found below, which apply to all activities undertaken by Oxfam Aotearoa.
 This includes work both in the field and our offices.

 The core ideas of reduce, reuse, repair and recycle underpin our Policy Principles, in order to minimise our environmental impacts.
 We also comply with all relevant environmental legislation and regulations.